-Poster sessions will take place on Thursday, Friday, and Saturday at various times throughout each day in Hall F2 at McCormick Place.
+Poster sessions will take place on Thursday, Friday, and Saturday at various time blocks throughout each day.
 Read detailed instructions and information for poster presenters.

 All presenters (both oral sessions and posters) are required to register for the ASHA Convention and to arrange their own travel and accommodations, even if with special circumstances.
 If you are a presenter and not a member of ASHA (because you are not a speech-language pathologist and/or audiologist and therefore ineligible to join ASHA), please contact email@example.com after you receive your acceptance letter to request special registration instructions.

 Conflict of Interest Disclosures and Call for Papers Agreement